UniversityofHelsinki/sp-registry/README.md

 # SP Resource Registry
-Used for maintaining of SAML Service Provider information.
+Used for maintaining information about services connected to SAML and LDAP.
-SP administrators can add new SPs and update information.

-Also has an option for LDAP connection registrations.

-SP metadata can be updated to test IdPs automatically.
-Includes validation of attributes for production use.
+Allows registration of new services by the users and validation of information by IdP admins, before transferring metadata to production.

 ## Project structure
 * auth : Shibboleth authentication backend for Django